Marilyn Tavenner: Career

-From 1981 to 2005, she was employed by HCA Healthcare, beginning as a nurse at the Richmond, Virginia-based Johnston-Willis Hospital, eventually becoming Chief Executive Officer of the hospital in 1993.
+From 1981 to 2005, Tavenner was employed by HCA Healthcare, beginning as a nurse at the Richmond, Virginia-based Johnston-Willis Hospital, eventually becoming Chief Executive Officer of the hospital in 1993.
 In 2001, she became President of HCA's Central Atlantic Division, and was later appointed Group President of Outpatient Services, before resigning from HCA in 2005.

-She became Acting Administrator following the resignation of Donald Berwick in December 2011, after serving as the agency's Principal Deputy Administrator.
+Tavenner became Acting Administrator following the resignation of Donald Berwick in December 2011, after serving as the agency's Principal Deputy Administrator.
 Prior to her original appointment to the Centers for Medicare and Medicaid Services, she served as Secretary of Health and Human Resources in the Cabinet of Virginia Governor Tim Kaine from 2006 to 2010.

 Tavenner was confirmed as Administrator of the Centers for Medicare and Medicaid Services on May 15, 2013.

 In office, Tavenner spearheaded the rollout of the Affordable Care Act website, HealthCare.gov, that allows people to enroll in health-care plans.
 The site faced a number of issues for users who were trying to enroll, and on October 29, 2013, Tavenner issued an apology.
 She said in her prepared testimony that, "The initial consumer experience of HealthCare.gov has not lived up to the expectations of the American people, and is not acceptable", adding that, "We are committed to fixing these problems as soon as possible".

-In January 2015, she announced her resignation, and Andy Slavitt became the acting administrator after Tavenner's resignation.
+In January 2015, Tavenner announced her resignation, and Andy Slavitt became the acting administrator after Tavenner's resignation.
 Slavitt started work at the agency in July 2014.
 He had been a top executive at Optum, a unit of UnitedHealth Group.

-On July 15, 2015, she was unanimously elected as president and CEO of America's Health Insurance Plans by AHIP's Board of Directors.
+On July 15, 2015, Tavenner was unanimously elected as president and CEO of America's Health Insurance Plans by AHIP's Board of Directors.